 It’s my very great pleasure to welcome Ber Carroll to my conversation series!
 As many of my regular readers will know, Ber and I – along with our third musketeer, Liane Moriarty – write a joint newsletter, BookChat, and speak together at author events.
-We met through our mutual publisher five years ago after we had both commented to her that we’d really like to network with other authors – particularly other women’s fiction authors.
+We met through our mutual publisher several years ago after we had both commented to her that we’d really like to network with other authors – particularly other women’s fiction authors.
 Our publisher put us in touch with each other, then I invited Liane to join us, and we’ve been going strong ever since.
 We all support one another, listen, share our highs and lows, and I know I can speak for Liane when I say that we were both impatiently waiting for Ber’s new novel, Worlds Apart.

 So tell me this, Ber – what took you so long?!

 First of all, I want to thank my readers for their patience.
 Three years is a long time between drinks (especially if you’re Irish, like me!).
 Some stories just take longer to write, and this one has been percolating for a while, maybe even since I first arrived in Sydney almost twenty years ago.
 Straight away I felt as though I belonged here, in Sydney, and ever since I have found myself watching others, migrants like me, and wondering if they feel that same sense of belonging, or if they feel like they belong somewhere else.
 Many of the characters in Worlds Apart are foreigners, foreign to Sydney, or foreign to Dublin, or foreign in some other less obvious way.
 It look a while to weave a story around these characters.
 All the minor characters came first: Fila, Lisha, Kasia.
 Then followed Erin, Laura, Cathy and Moira, who were more complex to write, and whose individual feelings of being ‘out of place’ have nothing to do with nationality.